source-data/sd-graph/README.md

 - If necessary log-in with user:`neo4j` and password:`1234`
 - You will be able to start exploring the database.
 You might want to have a look at example analyses available in the file: `SD-examples.cql`

-## Fresh install #2 (neo4j graph)
+## Easy install #2 (neo4j graph)

-Install neo4j according to the instructions provided at http://neo4j.com.
+- Install neo4j according to the instructions provided at http://neo4j.com.

-Unzip `graph.db.zip` in the `neo4j/data/databases/` directory.
+- Unzip `graph.db.zip` in the `neo4j/data/databases/` directory.

-Start neo4j with:
+- Start neo4j with:

     neo4j start